Sakif-Al-Faruque/student-enrollment-system-automation/README.md

 # Web Automation Testing with WebdriverIO
-A simple dummy website named "Studnet Enrollment System" is taken for testing purposes.
+A simple dummy website named [Studnet Enrollment System](https://code-projects.org/student-enrollment-in-php-with-source-code/) is taken for testing purposes.
 This application is mainly tested from a functional testing perspective.
 The UI of this web is automated to verify its functions.
 For the automation testing, the following processes are taken,
 1. Firstly, the application went through the exploratory test.
 2. Every feature was noted down.
 3. The features were broken down into test scenarios.